Visual Arts Graduates

 Tom Gessler '72 has worked for many years as the Photographer and Preparator at the Museum of Fine Arts in St. Petersburg.
 He also recently had an exhibition of his photographs at the Studio@620 Gallery in St. Petersburg.

-Samantha Goresh '03 is completing her Masters in Photojournalism at the University of Ohio.
+Samantha Goresh '03 recently completed her Masters in Photojournalism at the University of Ohio, and is a photographer with GateHouse Media Metro Unit in Boston.

-Ben Hamburger '10 has just returned (2012) from a year of painting murals and teaching art in Thailand, Cambodia and India.
+Ben Hamburger '10 spent a year (2012) painting murals and teaching art in Thailand, Cambodia and India, and he's now (2014) doing the same in Bolivia.

-Kristin Harrison ’01 has worked for years as a photographer, writer and editor.
+Kristin Harrison ’01 (MFA, University of Texas, Austin) has worked for years as a photographer, writer and editor for national publications including National Geographic Traveler, the Washington Post, Women's Running Magazine and Where International.

-James Heaton '88 is partner in the luxury-branding firm The Tronvig Group, based in Brooklyn, New York.
+James Heaton '88 is President and Creative Director of the branding firm The Tronvig Group, based in Brooklyn, New York.

 Katherine Hoch Hawley '03 is a teacher in the Pinellas County Schools.
 She earned her MAT in Varying Exceptionalities at the University of South Florida, where she is now also a doctoral candidate in Special Education.

-Stanton Hunter '80 is Associate Professor of Ceramics and Sculpture at Chaffey College in California.
+Stanton Hunter '80 (MFA, University of Southern California) is Professor of Ceramics and Sculpture at Chaffey College in California.

-Stuart Hyatt '97 is an interdisciplinary artist, musician and collaborator.
+Stuart Hyatt '97 is an interdisciplinary artist and musician.
 His cd package design for his own collaborative recording Clouds was one of five finalists for a Grammy Award in 2006.
-Stuart is now (2011-12) enrolled in the Masters of Architecture program at the Ball State University College of Architecture and Planning.
+Stuart recently earned a Masters of Architecture from Ball State University (in addition to his MFA from Indiana University), and he is a member of the M12 Collective, an innovative art and design group.
+Founder of Team Records, he has most recently has been engaged in a project of mapping sounds in Indianapolis.

 Marilyn Ibach '75 is a reference specialist in the Prints and Photographs pision of the Library of Congress.
 Two of her recent projects have been on the subjects of historic buildings in Washington D.C. and the Library of Congress Thomas Jefferson Building.